[ Printer Friendly Version ] [ Report Abuse ]

 Scorpius scooted over to make room immediately and Albus blended into the group perfectly.

 Deandra grinned as she walked up to her dormitory.
 The day was going perfectly.
-She had four new friends and she was all set for her first year at Hogwarts.
+She had three new friends and she was all set for her first year at Hogwarts.